 Still, you should never forget that this is a two-and-a-half-ton car.
 Even with such refined mechanisms and expertly balanced handling systems, it won't serve as a true athlete on the road.
 It is lightning fast from take-off and overtakes without breaking a sweat, but you need to be aware of its limits and drive it responsibly, because buffing a scratch out of this paint job will cost you more than a regular small car would.

 Few luxury vehicles boast impressive mileage figures, but if you can afford a quarter-million-dollar Bentley, then any gas bill will likely feel like chump change to you.
-The V8 is the lighter sipper of the two options, returning 16/26/19 mpg across the city/highway/combined cycles, according to the EPA.
-The stronger W12 is noticeably thirstier, getting only 12/19/15 mpg in the same cycles.
-Luckily, each model is equipped with a sizable 24-gallon tank, which allows the colossal cruiser to cover up to 456 miles between refills in its more efficient guise.
+The V8 is a comparatively light sipper compared to the old W12, returning 16/26/19 mpg across the city/highway/combined cycles, according to the EPA; last year's W12 used to get 12/19/15 mpg in the same cycles.
+It's equipped with a sizable 24-gallon tank, which allows the colossal cruiser to cover up to 456 miles between refills.

 The inside of a Bentley is so heavenly sublime that we wouldn't blame you for wanting to spend more time on the road than at home.
 Only the supplest of leathers adorn the seats, while the dash and door panels are lined with soft-touch materials.
 These are accentuated with genuine wood veneers on the standard models, while the Mulliner variants receive Grand Black veneer with Diamond Milled chrome overlays.
 All of this is before you even start customizing the interior to suit your taste.
 Choices include the color of the leather, whether or not it is two-tone, contrast stitching and emblem colors, and of course, which of the various veneers you prefer - wood, carbon fiber, piano black, or a combination of the two.